 Formula retail is much less concentrated in commercial/MU districts with controls than in districts without, and formula retail establishments tend to be smaller in districts with controls in place.
 In addition, formula retail is more likely to take the form of neighborhood-serving stores (supermarkets or pharmacies) and banks, credit unions, and savings and loans in commercial/MU districts with controls than in those without.
 These differences may reflect the influence of the City's formula retail controls, as well as other factors such as the prevalence of formula retail before the controls went into effect and the different retail markets that various commercial districts serve.
-For example, many of the districts with controls include shopping districts that serve a large number of workers, regional shoppers, and out-of-town visitors, as well as San Francisco residents.
+For example, many of the districts with controls are predominantly daily needs-serving.
+In contrast, the districts without controls include shopping districts that serve a large number of workers, regional shoppers, and out-of-town visitors, as well as San Francisco residents.